jlxip/BatPack/README.md

 # BatPack
-An out-of-the-box alternative to Window's SFXs based on batch scripts.
+_An out-of-the-box alternative to Windows SFXs based on batch scripts._